csu-anzai/core/module_system/docs/reference_coding_style.md

 In case a class implements an interface it is possible to use the `@inheritdoc` annotation to indicate that the description of the interface is also valid for this method.
 If the method has a special behaviour you should avoid the `@inheritdoc` annotation and describe this behaviour in a separate php doc block.

+#### Controller

+In general the controller contains methods which are accessible through an url.
+These methods must be prefixed with `action*` i.e. `actionList`.
+All actions which return a specific data format i.e. JSON or XML should have also the prefix `api` i.e. `actionApiList` to indicate that the action is used as API.

 ### Constants